NKryst/AI-Mathematical-Olympiad/README.md

 ## Repository Structure

-Below is a map of the essential files and directories within the `ai-math-olympiad` repository:
+Below is a map of the essential files and directories within the `AI-Mathematical-Olympiad` repository:

 ```plaintext
 ai-math-olympiad/